 There are some new sections under the Law, while others have been modified to reflect the current operating environment.
 Since some obligations are specific to brokers, agents, and traders, the implementation team has identified particular areas of mutual interest including; obligations under the Customs Computerized System, Customs Declarations, Inward and Outward Reporting, Warehousing and Payment for Additional Services.

-The legal obligations dictates that the Customs Division implements the new provisions with immediate effect.
 It is the hope that the new legislative framework will engender continuous improvement in service delivery.
 All concerned are urged to get familiar with the document as a matter of urgency.
 Customs Regulation 13 of 2018 is available for purchase at the Government Printery.